kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 	bootctl install

-Generate a root partition UUID and then use it in the bootloader instead of the partition name (more secure):
+Generate a system partition UUID, i.e. the partition, where you installed the operating system Arch Linux on, and then use it in the bootloader instead of the partition name (more secure):

 	# Note: "sda1" is the name of the root partition in this example
-	blkid -s PARTUUID -o value /dev/sda1 >> /boot/loader/entries/arch.conf
+	blkid -s PARTUUID -o value /dev/sda2 >> /boot/loader/entries/arch.conf